onur-ulusoy/DustBusterAI/README.md

 We are having economic burdens in our country which usually result in the necessary materials or manufacturing fees such as PCB production or 3D printing to be overpriced.
 We rely on the support of donors like you to bring the DustBusterAI project to develop further.
 Your contribution will help us purchase the necessary equipment and materials to build a working prototype of the robot, or if you are interested in and eager to develop this project, you can **join our team** for the further development of the necessary software and electronics to make it run, design of the mechanical parts to enpower the system.
 By donating or joining to us, you can be a part of revolutionizing the cleaning industry and making our world a cleaner, more efficient place.
 Thank you for your support!

-Reach us out contacting [Onur Ulusoy](https://www.linkedin.com/in/onur-ulusoy/)
+Reach us out by contacting [Onur Ulusoy](https://www.linkedin.com/in/onur-ulusoy/)

 ## Project Challenges
 The DustBusterAI project faces several difficulty, including: